 Most truck accidents result in brain or spinal cord injuries such as head trauma, spinal cord damage, paralysis, amputations, disfigurement, and burns.
 Most accident victims face short and long-term disability, as well as extensive physical therapy.
 Our lawyers consult economists and life care planners who accurately determine costs associated with our client’s injury.
 Our office considers medical expenses, the cost of medical equipment, in-home nursing care, lost wages, and diminished quality of life.
 Since HMOs and the insurance industry collect data regarding the cost of different kinds of injuries and medical conditions, it’s difficult for them to deny the validity of the cost data analyses provided by our experts who, in many instances, work from data collected by health care providers and insurers.

-Contact the Brooklyn Law Office of Weinstein, Chase, Messinger & Peterstoday before you agree to speak to an insurance company or provide their attorney with a statement.
+Contact us today before you agree to speak to an insurance company or provide their attorney with a statement.
 We evaluate your case and protect you from being taken advantage of by insurance claims adjusters interested in cutting their costs and getting you to settle for less.

-The personal injury law firm of Weinstein, Chase, Messinger & Peters, P.C. in Brooklyn, New York represents clients throughout the New York (NYC) metropolitan area, including the five boroughs: Brooklyn, the Bronx, Manhattan, Staten Island, and Queens.
+Our personal injury law firm represents clients throughout the New York (NYC) metropolitan area, including the five boroughs: Brooklyn, the Bronx, Manhattan, Staten Island, and Queens.
 The counties we serve include Suffolk County, Nassau County, Westchester County, and Putnam County.